HenrikBengtsson/future.BatchJobs/README.md

 [1] 5.85
 ```

-whereas the following _asynchronous_ evaluation only takes
+whereas the following _asynchronous_ evaluation using BatchJobs
-about 5 seconds to complete since it done in parallel on multiple cores:
+futures only takes about 5 seconds to complete since it done in
+parallel on multiple cores:

 ```r
 > library('async')